 Which Intel CPUs Support PCIe 4.0?

-Intel released CPUs with support for PCIe v4.0 with the 11th Gen in 2020.
+Intel released CPUs supporting PCIe v4.0 with the 11th Gen in 2020.

-The interesting aspect about Intel is that you can find PCIe support even for mobile/laptop and even server based CPUs.
+The exciting aspect of Intel is that you can find PCIe support even for mobile/laptop and server-based CPUs.

-Therefore, despite being late comers to the PCIe v4.0 fray, Intel has a huge roster of CPUs that support this version.
+Therefore, despite being latecomers to the PCIe v4.0 fray, Intel has a massive roster of CPUs that support this version.

 List of Intel CPUs with PCIe V4.0